-The 18th-century Sisganj Gurdwara marks the the martrydom site of the ninth Sikh guru, Tegh Bahadur, executed by Aurangzeb in 1675 for...
+The icing-sugar-white 18th-century Sisganj Gurdwara marks the martrydom site of the ninth Sikh guru, Tegh Bahadur, executed by Aurangzeb...

 Gali Paratha Wali

-Head to this food-stall-lined lane off Chandni Chowk for delectable parathas (traditional flat bread) fresh off the tawa (hotplate) for...
+This lane off Chandni Chowk has been serving up delectable parathas (traditional flat bread) fresh off the tawa (hotplate) for...

 Delhi’s most famous sweetery, ‘the bell ringer’ has been churning out mithai (Indian sweets) since 1790.
 Try some sohan halwa (ghee-dipped gram-flour biscuits).